SantonyChoi/docs/docs/overview.md

 ## How it works

 We use OAuth to provide access to a user's wallet.
-Through our SDK your app can request access to a users Bitski account.
+Through our SDK your app can request access to a user's Bitski account.
 If permission is granted, your app can then use standard tools like web3.js to interact with the Ethereum network.
 Learn more in [Authentication](oauth.md).

 ## Why Bitski?